ssbmars/bn4-patching/readme.md

 File names matter.
 bn4bm.gba
 bn4rs.gba
 To modify an additional rom, new parameters for it must be included in `compile.bat` and `compile.tpl`.
-If you are making assembly
+If you are making changes with assembly files then the new rom will need to have proper addresses defined for it (asm/xyz_addr.asm).

 ## finding the text archives to edit
 There are full text archive dumps of BlueMoon and RedSun in `/textdumps/`.
 Search through it for what you want and copy the text to `bm_text.tpl` before editing.
 Some common text archives have already been copied over.